cookiecutter/cookiecutter-django/{{cookiecutter.project_slug}}/docs/docker_ebs.rst

 IAM
 -----
 Using your root account for all AWS is a bad idea.
 Follow the recommendations in your "Security Status" section in the IAM dashboard.

+You need following Policies attached to your user/group:
+- AWSElasticBeanstalkReadOnlyAccess
+- AWSElasticBeanstalkFullAccess
+- AWSElasticBeanstalkService

 S3
 -----